Authentic Communication takes a whole truckload of bravery and courage to practice regularly.

 Respect yourself enough to not make assumptions, use your words, practice authenticity and truth always, and own what is yours to own.

 If you practice these steps you will gracefully begin to move towards effective and respectful communication with those around you.
 You will also learn who you can and cannot communicate genuinely with.
 Most importantly, you will have learned how to have a dialogue with yourself so that you’re no longer hiding in the bushes afraid to come out and see the monster.
-You will learn self respect and self love.
+You will learn self-respect and self-love.
 As all communication starts from within, this will transform your relationships and your life.
+And, when it comes to dealing with others online, you can apply these fundamentals to ensure your communications stay positive and authentic.

 “Authenticity is a collection of choices that we have to make every day.
 It’s about the choice to show up and be real.
 The choice to be honest.
 The choice to let our true selves be seen” ~ Brene Brown